- Welcome

 Corbyn by the centrist Sir Keir Starmer, a former human rights lawyer

 and also former Director of Public Prosecutions.
-Since summer 2022, the scandals and confusion surrounding
+Since summer

 the